Fiber Reactive Dyes

 Washing the fabric after dyeing is best done first in cold water.
 Subsequently wash with warm water.
 Washing immediately in warm or hot water may cause unfixed dye to weakly attach and wash out in later washes.

-A complete line of colors in procionic dyes is available from Standard Screen Supply.
+A complete line of colors in procionic dyes is available from Holden's Screen Supply.
 Also, all the additives and modifiers needed to create a procionic dye mixture are available.